FunnyNodules: A Customizable Medical Dataset Tailored for Evaluating Explainable AI: Introduction

 \section{Introduction}

 In medical image analysis, numerous machine learning models and explainable AI (xAI) methods have been proposed \cite{wang2022trends, shi2023mapping, frasca2024explainable, bhati2024survey, muhammad2024unveiling}.
 While model performance is typically well evaluated, other aspects, such as the correctness of model reasoning, that is, whether a model makes the right decision for the right reasons, are often insufficiently assessed \cite{rudin2019stop}.
 Even for xAI methods that are explicitly designed to improve interpretability, systematic evaluation remains a major challenge \cite{muhammad2024unveiling}.
-A key reason for this limitation is the lack of comprehensive ground truth information.
-In addition to annotations for the target classes, the evaluation of xAI methods also requires ground truth for the visual explanations at the sample level.
+A key reason for this limitation is the lack of comprehensive ground truth for attributes and explanations, which is necessary to systematically evaluate model reasoning and interpretability.
+In addition to annotations for the target classes, the evaluation of xAI methods also requires ground truth annotations for visual explanations at the sample level.
 Such annotations are rare, particularly in the medical domain where dataset sizes are inherently limited \cite{LITJENS201760}.

 To address this gap, we introduce FunnyNodules, a synthetic image dataset specifically designed for evaluating AI and xAI methods in medical imaging.
 A core feature of FunnyNodules is its comprehensive annotation.
-Since the image generation process is explicitly controlled, all samples follow predefined appearance features (referred to as attributes), similar to the approach of Hesse et al. \cite{Hesse:2023FunnyBirds}, who applied this concept to natural images with discrete object parts (e.g., bird beak or wing) as features, and therefore did not include medical-specific aspects (e.g., lesion intensity or shape).
+Since the image generation process is explicitly controlled, all samples follow predefined appearance features (referred to as attributes), similar to the synthetic datasets FunnyBirds \cite{Hesse:2023FunnyBirds} and Elements \cite{nicolson2025explaining}.
+While FunnyBirds applies this concept to natural images using discrete object parts (e.g., bird beak or wing) as features, Elements generates abstract graphical primitives such as squares and circles with varying colors and patterns.
+In contrast, FunnyNodules is tailored to the medical imaging domain, modeling radiology-specific attributes such as intensity, shape, and margin characteristics.
 The parameterized generative approach enables the automatic creation of complete ground truth information, including target class and attribute labels as well as region-of-interest (ROI) masks, without being affected by inter- or intra-rater variability.